After knee replacement surgery, there are steps you can take to treat your knee pain in addition to having outpatient rehabilitation.

-After surgery for a knee replacement or soft-tissue injury, orthopaedic surgeons can work with physical therapists from UPMC Centers for Rehab Services to build a rehabilitation program that works best for you.
+After surgery for a knee replacement or soft-tissue injury, orthopaedic surgeons can work with physical therapists from UPMC Rehabilitation Institute to build a rehabilitation program that works best for you.
 For more information, visit our website.

 The UPMC Rehabilitation Institute offers inpatient, outpatient, and transitional rehabilitation, as well as outpatient physician services so that care is available to meet the needs of our patients at each phase of the recovery process.
 Renowned physiatrists from the University of Pittsburgh Department of Physical Medicine and Rehabilitation, as well as highly trained physical, occupational, and speech therapists, provide individualized care in 12 inpatient units within acute care hospitals and over 80 outpatient locations close to home and work.